JerryEdensjr/Coordinated-SingleView-Xcode-Project-Template/README.md

 # Coordinated-SingleView-Xcode-Project-Template
-This is a custom Xcode SingleView template which used the Coordinator Pattern
+This is a custom Xcode SingleView template which uses the Coordinator Pattern